Share screens using Messages on Mac

 When you share your screen with someone, you can also allow them to control your screen, which gives them complete access to your computer.

-To take back control of your screen—but still let the other person view it—click in the menu bar, then choose “Allow [name] to control my screen” to remove the checkmark.
+To take back control of your screen — but still let the other person view it — click in the menu bar, then choose “Allow [name] to control my screen” to remove the tick.

 If you donʼt give someone screen control, they can still click to highlight areas on your screen.